 I’m sitting under an umbrella at a riverside bar in Ljubljana.
-Everywhere I look, there are Slovenians sipping pints of beer and munching on bar snacks.
+Everywhere I look, there are Slovenians sipping pints of beer and working their way through bar snacks.

 I want something local, so I ask one of the friendly waitresses for a recommendation.
 She reels off so many dishes and drinks that I eventually have to get my notebook out.